sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 - It persists the events into EVENTS table in EVENTS-DB.
 - Runs in 2 threads.
 - The event receiver thread receives the updates and caches it locally in-memory, as just one copy per event.
 In case of multiple updates, that copy is written with latest.
-- The event writer thread, wakes up periodically, create an empty cache, atomically swap it with receiver's cache and updates redis with the swapped cache.
+- The event writer thread, wakes up periodically.
 - The redis key {event-source | event-tag }
 - Though the writer wakes up every N seconds, it writes the value as of at the timepoint of it waking up.
 - Writer will be diligent to write only updates that it missed in the last cycle.
-The atomic swap helps.
 - The writer's default redis update frequency can be modified via init-cfg.json.

 ### Event exporting